alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 Twin sisters, Abigail and Chloe Baldwin founded the award-winning creative studio, Buttercrumble.
 Their specialist blend of design and strategy helps community-sensitive brands become the go-to choice for their audience, and authority in their industry.
 This is something they've helped to achieve for clients such as John Lewis and Mamas & Papas.

 ### Sacha Zarb (GOV.UK Pay)
 Sacha is a Product Manager on GOV.UK Pay, working on improving the experience for the 700 services that use Pay.
-GOV.UK Pay is currently building new features like recurring card payments, mobile wallets and soon Open Banking to make it the default for payments in government.
+GOV.UK Pay is currently building new features like recurring card payments, mobile wallets and soon open banking to make it the default for payments in government.

 ### Simone di Fresco (DOS Design)
 Simone is a Design System specialist and facilitator at DOS Design which is working collaboratively in design with Italy’s Ministry of Economy and Finance.
 Beyond UX design, Simone is a facilitator in design and research workshops, emphasising co-creation and user-centricity.